greim/json-graphify/readme.md

 # Convert Things to Falcor JSON Graph

-This makes it easy wrap pre-existing JSON REST APIs with Falcor.
+This makes it easy to get started with Falcor by exposing pre-existing JSON REST API endpoints as JSON graph objects.
-Particularly, when JSON responses contain nested sub-resources that you want to pull out and put at the top level of the graph.

 ## Install